barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

 .. fillintheblank:: funct_tuple_test_char
     :practice: T

-    What characters are used to indicate the inintialize the values in a set in the code above?
+    What characters are used to inintialize the values in a set in the code above?

     - :{}|curly braces: Use curly braces to initialize a set with items seperated by commas.
       :.*: What charcaters enclose the set values for s1?